RadiantCorium/GitHub-README-Generator/README.md

 # GitHub README Generator
 ## Description
-This is a github readme generator that runs entirely in the console, idk why i did this.
+This is a github readme generator that runs entirely in the console, i did this out of boredom so it's not great.
 This readme file is generated with the generator
 ## Special Features
 - It generated README files
 - It's cool...maybe